 Medications are the last resort of the anxiety treatment world.
 There are uses for anxiety medications, but the truth is that anxiety - more than nearly any other condition - benefits from medical intervention the least.

 That's because anxiety coping requires you to train your mind to handle the stress of day to day living.
 When you use medicine to cope with your anxiety, you start to depend on them.
 Without the medications, your anxiety will come back, and you'll be back where you started.
+Take our free 7 minute anxiety test now if you haven't yet to see what long term treatments are available.

 In addition, anxiety drugs have a tendency to affect your personality and your energy levels in ways that make daily living problematic.
 Let's look at the pros and cons of anxiety medications: